jupyter-book/mystmd/packages/myst-transforms/docs/conventions.md

 unified()
   .use(mathPlugin, { macros: {} }) // Add the plugin with any options
-  .run(tree, file); // Run the mdast through the set of plugins
+  .run(tree, file); // Run the AST through the set of plugins

 // Check for errors in the messages: file.messages;